emon100/HADSS/README.md

 ### Gateway Layer
 Gateway Layer faces users' requests.

-Gateway Layer warps different kinds of storage services into RPCs to the Storage Layer and Monitor Layer. e.g. The business logic for an Object Storage Service is usually on Gateway Layer.
+Gateway Layer warps different kinds of storage services into RPCs to the Storage Layer and Index Layer. e.g. The business logic for an Object Storage Service is usually on Gateway Layer.

 The best practice in production is to place **Load Balancers** before Gateway Nodes.

-### Monitor Layer
+### Index Layer
-Monitor Layer monitors Storage Layer status and performs recovery. e.g.
+Index Layer monitors Storage Layer status and performs recovery. e.g.
+- Monitor Storage Nodes cluster scales up/down
 - Monitor health of Storage Nodes
-- Monitor Storage Nodes cluster scales up/down
+- Provide Storage Nodes' information to other layers
 - Detect and recover data corruptions (Hard disk sometimes corrupts files)
-- Detect and recover Node Failures (Hard disk sometimes corrupts files)
+- Detect and recover Node Failures

 ### Storage Layer
 Storage Layer stores.
 It receives (Handler, ConsistencyPolicy, NodeStatusVersion(to be implemented)]) to store a file.